-These interim financial statements have been prepared on a historical cost basis except for the cryptographic assets ("Digital Assets") and liabilities, which are measured at fair value.
-In addition, these interim financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
+These interim financial statements have been prepared on a historical cost basis except for the digital assets inventory, digital assets, client assets, investments, client liabilities and warrant liabilities which are measured at fair value.
 These interim financial statements are presented in Canadian Dollars, which is also the Company's functional currency.